April 1, 2021 – New Research Grant Awarded to CIPS Director Rita Abrahamsen and Alex Trebek Postdoctoral Fellow Farai Chipato

 CIPS is very happy to announce the hiring of a new postdoctoral fellow, Dr. Farai Chipato.
 Dr. Chipato will be joining CIPS in October 2020 and will be contributing to the research project under the supervision of CIPS Director, Professor Rita Abrahamsen.
 Welcome Farai!

 Farai Chipato has a PhD in Political Science from Queen Mary University of London.
-His research investigates the relationship between international development donors and civil society organisations in Zimbabwe, focusing on democracy, good governance and human rights.
+His thesis research investigated the relationship between international development donors and local civil society organisations in Zimbabwe, focusing on the promotion of democracy, good governance and human rights.
+Farai’s other research interests include citizenship, resilience, and race in International Relations.
 His future work will explore new African challenges to contemporary global order, working with Afropolitanism to examine trends in African philanthropy and social movements.
 Farai is also Reviews Editor for Review of African Political Economy.

 HRREC and Refugee Hub are very pleased to announce the hiring of a new postdoctoral fellow, Dr. David Hughes.
 He will work (virtually for now!) under the supervision of HRREC Director, Professor John Packer, and Refugee Hub’s Managing Director, Professor Jennifer Bond, to study how to secure fundamental human rights in the face of challenges to the rules-based international order.
 Welcome David!